fsprojects/FAKE/help/markdown/fake-commandline.md

 ### `--help`

 Prints help information.
-In contract to the other options you can use --help everywhere.
+In contrast to the other options you can use --help everywhere.
 For example `fake run --help` to get help about the `run` subcommand.

 ## Basic examples